 George Floyd was murdered May 25, 2020, three miles from the Augsburg campus.
-The trial of one of the officers involved, Derek Chauvin, is scheduled to begin March 8 and will likely be one of the most watched police trials in American history.
+The trial of one of the officers involved, Derek Chauvin, began March 8 and was one of the most watched police trials in American history.

 “We acknowledge the pain present within the Augsburg community and the fear and trauma that has been a consistent lived reality, specifically for our Black community members and also our Indigenous and other communities of color,” said Paul Pribbenow, the university’s president.

-While many of us are still working to comprehend the horrifying circumstances surrounding the death of George Floyd and the civil unrest that followed, several groups of faculty, staff, and students have been meeting to try to best prepare Augsburg and our community for the trial and for events that may occur around it.
-Additionally, the university is seeking resources that will support our community and help our community to better understand all of the various aspects of the trial.
+While many of us are still working to comprehend the horrifying circumstances surrounding the death of George Floyd and the civil unrest that followed, several groups of faculty, staff, and students met to try to best prepare Augsburg and our community for the trial and for events around it.
+Additionally, the university sought resources to support our community and help our community to better understand all of the various aspects of the trial.

-The trial’s schedule calls for jury selection to begin March 8, and opening statements to start by March 29.
-The trial is expected to last several weeks, with a verdict to come in late April or May.
-The judge has permitted live streaming of the trial, so many will follow the developments live.
+The trial’s schedule called for jury selection to begin March 8, and opening statements to start by March 29.

 Anticipated Key Dates